sergiotapia/torrentinim/README.md

 Torrentinim is a self-hosted API-only, low memory footprint, torrent search engine and crawler.

+Native support for Linux, Mac and Windows.
+[You can find a release for your platform in our releases](https://github.com/sergiotapia/torrentinim/releases).

 ### Goals

 - **API-only**
+- Native support for: Linux, Mac and Windows.
 - Crawl multiple index sites for torrents and magnet links.
 - **[TODO]** Easily integrates with both [Sonarr](https://github.com/Sonarr/Sonarr) and [Radarr](https://github.com/Radarr/Radarr).
 - Run without ceremony.
 You download a binary, run it, that's it.